robfatland/greenandblack/index.md

     - Add other folders and markdown; but cross reference using documentation website URLs, not GitHub URLs
         - Example: **`https://organization.github.io/repo-name/subfolder`** renders the **`index.md`** therein

+## Is there a motivational rant please?

+I have a strong interest in understanding my Linux bash installation on my Windows laptop.
+My current understanding is cursory at best.
+Some debugging skills would be nice.
+My former standard practice was to open an Ubuntu bash shell... which I had magically installed *somehow*... and work on some notebooks in repositories below my home directory.
+And when I needed to grab stuff I had sorted out the Windows Downloads folder as **`/mnt/c/Users/myusername/Downloads`** so no worries.
+Then one day recently I went to do this and ***Ubuntu bash would not start!!!*** So I forced it to run by selecting the app... and it *did* start but all my files were gone.

+WSL and Ubuntu bash are a bit mysterious and may even be mutually redundant; and I ran into a "where did my file system go?" issue; and I've never really understood conda environments; and how does this relate to building and using containers?
+So it is all stuff that I know about in fragments which is very unsatisfactory.

+I can "install" something called WSL... or maybe it is combined with "turning on Linux" inside Windows.
+But I can also install Ubuntu bash.
+Which opens a bash terminal in my home directory... where miniconda is not installed.
+So I install miniconda and now I can create and activate environments.
+And I can start a Jupyter notebook server.
+But the other day my Ubuntu <start> icon stopped working.
+So I forced Ubuntu to start using the Windows start utility.
+So it started.
+So I said "ls" and everything was gone.
+So all my hard work evaporated (except that it was mostly synched with GitHub so Hah Hah Hah on the gods of data loss).
+So

 ## Just make it green and black